 Thanks to Victory Monument being perhaps Bangkok's single most important transport hub, the area also makes a solid base for exploring the city.
 From here, local buses depart for just about everywhere in Bangkok, fleets of minibuses can take you virtually anywhere in central Thailand, and endless streams of taxis, tuk tuks and motorbike taxis are always at your fingertips.
 The area is also home to Victory Monument BTS (sky train) station, and the imposing raised tracks and walkways that encircle the monument contribute to its busily dramatic scene.
 Possibly more than anywhere else in Bangkok, this is an excellent vantage point for just watching the city go by.

 Though it's home to several hospitals, schools and countless local businesses, the Victory Monument area -- and northern Bangkok in general for that matter -- doesn't offer much in the way of sightseeing.
-Nearby Phaya Thai palace is worth a peek, the small but pleasant Suan Santi Phap Park is a lovely spot for a jog or picnic, and Bangkok's tallest building -- the 238-metre-high Baiyoke Tower 2 -- is a short stroll away.
-Yet most travellers come to the vicinity either to catch a minibus or to soak up the lively local atmosphere.
+Nearby Phaya Thai palace is worth a peek, the small but pleasant Suan Santi Phap Park is a lovely spot for a jog or picnic, and Bangkok's second tallest building -- the 238-metre-high Baiyoke Tower 2 -- is a short stroll away.
+Yet most travellers come to the vicinity either to catch a minibus or to eat and drink.

 The area is popular with college aged and twenty-something Thais, and bars like Mezzanine, Waterbar and the legendary jazz club Saxaphone all make for a refreshing break from the more touristy nightlife elsewhere in the city.
 Cheap shopping is readily available at makeshift street markets and small shopping plazas, and the area hosts a clutch of fantastic street food.